 Personalized Treatment through Analysis

 The results of each analysis are combined to form a customized, comprehensive picture of the main issues affecting a patient's gait.
-These results can be used by clinicians to provide answers to some of the following:
+This information can be used to determine appropriate treatment for complex movement disorders involving muscles, nerves, joints and bones.

 Who is Gait Analysis for?